⚡ Emergency? Call 911 · DV Hotline: 1-800-799-7233 · Sexual Assault: 1-800-656-4673

 Use the buddy system

 Travel with a friend when possible.
-If going alone, let someone know your route and check in when you arrive.
+If alone, let someone know your whereabouts.

 📲